PDF417/pdf417-android/README.md

 	intent.putExtra(Pdf417ScanActivity.EXTRAS_LICENSEE, "Enter_Licensee_Here");
 	```

 * **`Pdf417ScanActivity.EXTRAS_IMAGE_LISTENER`** - with this extra you can set your implementation of [ImageListener interface](https://pdf417.github.io/pdf417-android/com/microblink/image/ImageListener.html) that will obtain images that are being processed.
 Make sure that your [ImageListener](https://pdf417.github.io/pdf417-android/com/microblink/image/ImageListener.html) implementation correctly implements [Parcelable](https://developer.android.com/reference/android/os/Parcelable.html) interface with static [CREATOR](https://developer.android.com/reference/android/os/Parcelable.Creator.html) field.
 Without this, you might encounter a runtime error.
 For more information and example, see [Using ImageListener to obtain images that are being processed](#imageListener).
+By default, _ImageListener_ will receive all possible images that become available during recognition process.
+This will introduce performance penalty because most of those images will probably not be used so sending them will just waste time.
+To control which images should become available to _ImageListener_, you can also set [ImageMetadata settings](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) with `Pdf417ScanActivity.EXTRAS_IMAGE_METADATA_SETTINGS`

+* **`Pdf417ScanActivity.EXTRAS_IMAGE_METADATA_SETTINGS`** - with this extra you can set [ImageMetadata settings](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html) which will define which images will be sent to [ImageListener interface](https://pdf417.github.io/pdf417-android/com/microblink/image/ImageListener.html) given via `Pdf417ScanActivity.EXTRAS_IMAGE_LISTENER` extra.
+If _ImageListener_ is not given via Intent, then this extra has no effect.
+You can see example usage of _ImageMetadata Settings_ in chapter [Obtaining various metadata with _MetadataListener_](#metadataListener) and in provided demo apps.

 * **`Pdf417ScanActivity.EXTRAS_SHOW_DIALOG_AFTER_SCAN`** - with this extra you can prevent showing of dialog after each barcode scan.
 By default, each time scanner finds and decodes a barcode, a dialog with barcode's contents will be shown.
 To prevent this, use the following snippet: